SMILELab-FL/FedLab/docs/source/examples/quick_start.rst

 ***********

 In this page, we introduce how to build a FL simulation system with FedLab in cross machine or cross process scenario.
-We implement FedAvg algorithm wit CNN and partitioned MNIST dataset across clients.
+We implement FedAvg algorithm with CNN and partitioned MNIST dataset across clients.

 Source code of this page can be seen in `fedlab-benchmarks/fedavg/cross_machine <https://github.com/SMILELab-FL/FedLab-benchmarks>`_.